seanRoshan/ContextIO-node/README.md

 What's Changed?
 ---------------

-This client now supports the [Lite](https://context.io/docs/lite) version of the Context.IO Api!
+This client now supports the [Lite](https://context.io/docs/lite) version of the Context.IO API!

 Specifying which version of the API to use is slightly different from previous versions, see the "Getting Started" section below.